-Certain areas within Indiana have been designated as airport development zones (ADZ).
+Certain areas within Indiana have been designated as airport development zones (ADZs).
 These zones are established to encourage investment and job growth in distressed urban areas.
-Airport development zone tax credits are based on the same tax credits and benefits that are available within designated Indiana enterprise zones.
+Airport development zone tax credits are based on the same tax credits and benefits available within designated Indiana enterprise zones.
 These zones are established to encourage investment and job growth in distressed urban areas.
-The Gary-Chicago ADZ was designated in July, 1993.
-Currently, areas within Allen County are eligible to designate airport development zones.
+The Gary-Chicago ADZ was designated in July 1993.
+Currently, areas within Allen County are eligible to be designated as ADZs.

-Obtain Income Tax Information Bulletin 66 at www.in.gov/dor/reference/bulletins/ for more information and how to calculate credit.
+Get Income Tax Information Bulletin #66 at www.in.gov/dor/3650.htm for more information on how to calculate credit.